In this article:

 This alert, which you can request with Experian through the Experian Fraud Alert Center or by calling 888-397-3742, adds a notification to your credit reports for potential creditors.
 The message encourages them to verify your information before extending credit in your name.
 You can provide a phone number where creditors can reach you to verify your identity before they proceed.

-An initial fraud alert remains on your credit reports for 90 days, and you can renew it as many times as you want.
+An initial fraud alert remains on your credit reports for one year, and you can renew it as many times as you want.
 If you want an extended fraud alert, which lasts for seven years, you will need to contact each credit bureau to submit your request.
 You'll also need to provide an identity theft report, which includes an identity theft affidavit from the FTC and a police report (see below).

 Submit a Complaint to the Federal Trade Commission